-Section 32286 Mandate Made (date, plan) Comments, Suggested Details (resources, activities, etc.) (a) Each school review, update, and adopt its Visit oceancs.org for link to plan See Section 32288 for plan by March 1, every year guidance on school district or COE approval timeline
+Section 32286 Mandate Made (date, plan) Comments, Suggested Details (resources, activities, etc.) (a) Each school review, update, and adopt its Insert approval date and link to See Section 32288 for plan by March 1, every year plan guidance on school district or COE approval timeline

-Section 32288 Mandate Made (date, plan) Comments, Suggested Details (resources, activities, etc.) (a) Submit the plan to school district office or COE for approval 10/14 - Submitted to LACOE Superintendent Duardo and LAUSD Superintendent Carvalho California Department of Education recommends that the plans be approved within a month of school approval or as soon as possible (b)(1) Before adopting its CSSP, SSC/Planning Committee presented the school safety plan at a public meeting at the school site that allowed for public opinions Approved by Governance (9- 22-22) and Board (10-6-22) See notification requirements in Section 32288(b)(2) and recommendations in Section 32288(b)(3) (c) Each school district or COE must annually notify the CDE by October 15 of any schools that have not complied with Section 32281 N/A N/A
+Section 32288 Mandate Made (date, plan) Comments, Suggested Details (resources, activities, etc.) (a) Submit the plan to school district office or COE for approval Include date and plan California Department of Education recommends that the plans be approved within a month of school approval or as soon as possible (b)(1) Before adopting its CSSP, SSC/Planning Committee presented the school safety plan at a public meeting at the school site that allowed for public opinions Governance and Board Mtg - 9- 22-23 See notification requirements in Section 32288(b)(2) and recommendations in Section 32288(b)(3) (c) Each school district or COE must annually notify the CDE by October 15 of any schools that have not complied with Section 32281 N/A N/A